-As at July 31, 2020, the Company's cash and cash equivalents position was \$239,659 compared to \$352,889 at January 31, 2020 as a result of the operating costs and oil and natural gas acquisition and exploration costs incurred.
+As at January 31, 2021, the Company's cash and cash equivalents position was \$104,110 compared to \$352,889 at January 31, 2020 as a result of the operating costs and oil and natural gas acquisition and exploration costs incurred.

 The Company relies on equity financings to fund its operations.
-At July 31, 2020, the Company's working capital was \$176,432.
+At January 31, 2021, the Company's working capital was \$54,370.
 The Company has begun exploring the Mount Evans project in Kansas, of which the Company has earned a 65% working interest of an 80% net revenue interest, and will also continue to focus on the maintenance of its interest in EL 1070.

-During the six months ended July 31, 2020, the production testing of the Company's first Mount Evans project well has produced revenues of \$29,996.
-Direct lease operating expenses of \$20,966 were incurred in connection with the well, resulting in a gross profit of \$9,030 for the period.
+During the year January 31, 2021, the production testing of the Company's first Mount Evans project well has produced revenues of \$42,530.
+Direct lease operating expenses of \$50,202 were incurred in connection with the well, resulting in a gross loss of \$7,672 for the year.
+The gross loss has been recorded to the capitalized cost of the oil & natural gas properties and equipment, as the Company has not declared commercial production yet.